As a way to revitalise UK cities and promote investment, urban regeneration is one of the most effective methods of transforming an area.

 With urban regeneration in London and cities like Leeds also expansive, many UK cities have been completely transformed thanks to regeneration projects.

-You can learn more about the UK’s latest and most famous urban regeneration projects by checking out our guide to the top 7 urban regeneration areas in the UK in 2021.
+You can learn more about the UK’s latest and most famous urban regeneration projects by checking out our guide to the top 7 urban regeneration areas in the UK in 2021 and beyond.

 Why Is Urban Regeneration Needed?